 When does GiveWell grant funds it has collected to charities?

-We currently plan to make grants to charities every other month, about a month after the end of each period (for example, around the beginning of April based on donations collected in January and February).
+We currently aim to make grants to charities within about two months after the end of each calendar quarter (for example, by the beginning of June based on donations collected in January through March).
 We may alter this schedule in the future (e.g. if a charity tells us that having the funds sooner will impact its operations or if we face capacity limitations).

 If I request that you allocate funds from my donation for your recommended charities, will all of my donation be granted to those charities?

 Donors to GiveWell can request that we use their donations for the support of a particular recommended charity (or charities), or for grants to recommended charities at GiveWell’s discretion.
-Donors communicate allocation preferences to us in several different ways, depending on the donation method they choose; for example, by specifying how they want their donation to be used on our credit card donation form or check donation form, or by emailing us.
+Donors communicate allocation preferences to us in several different ways, depending on the donation method they choose; for example, by specifying how they want their donation to be used on our credit card donation form, top charities and standout charities check donation forms (see here for the difference between top and standout charities), or by emailing us.

 Our grantmaking process includes review and approval of grants to recommended charities by our Board of Directors.
 We generally approve grants in accordance with donors’ allocation preferences by granting all funds (less applicable financial transaction fees) to the charities that donors have told us they want to support, and have historically made grants in accordance with donors' allocation preferences in all cases.
 However, we retain the right to exercise final discretion over how funds from all donations are allocated.